 As a equity-oriented fund, it is not immune to market corrections in shorter periods of less than 6 months.
 The fund has delivered negative returns 30% of the times when returned were rolled daily for 1-month periods, since 2015.
 In this aspect, it is more volatile than pure debt funds.
 However, over longer periods, this whittles down.
 Rolling 6-month returns from 2015 shows that the fund delivered losses just 13% of the time.
 The average such loss was 2%.

 IPru Balanced Advantage on an average delivered a 1-year return of 10.8% from 2015 to now.
 Short-duration debt funds, in the same period, delivered an average of 7.6%.
 The fund has, in strong markets, delivered returns in the 15-25% range as well.
 In this aspect, it does fit longer-term portfolios for conservative investors too.
 But do not enter the fund expecting equity-like returns.

 Strictly, IPru Balanced Advantage isn’t really comparable with peers given the wide variety in strategies and allocations.
 Still, in ability to contain downsides (measured by the downside capture ratio using 1-month returns against the Nifty 50), it scores above average.
 The fund captures just 35% of a month’s market downside.
 On other risk-return metrics such as Sharpe ratio and Sortino ratio, IPru Balanced Advantage scores well above peers.

 IPru Balanced Advantage’s recent performance, obviously, has been hurt by the meltdown of the past few days.
 The hedged equity portion of the February portfolio is also low at 8.6%.
 While the recent fall may be sharp, it needs to be noted that the fund may find good buying opportunities in this time.
-The fund’s ability to contain downsides is also strong, and as explained above, 1-month losses generally tend to dissipate over time.
+The low risk mutual funds ability to contain downsides is also strong, and as explained above, 1-month losses generally tend to dissipate over time.